Are you interested in owning your own home?

 People you never see on a build will be helping families get into their own homes.
 Some of these people are fundraisers while others volunteer at the ReStore, on committees, in the office or at public functions where they promote Habitat for Humanity to churches, businesses, community organizations and service clubs.

-Habitat for Humanity is a global, non-profit organization that is guided by Christian values.
+Habitat for Humanity is a global, non-profit organization.
 It works with low income families to build simple, decent, affordable single and multi-unit houses that are sold to Habitat families with no down payment and a no-interest mortgage.

 Habitat is not a give-away program.
 Families must contribute a minimum of 500 hours of “sweat equity” and must help build their own house as well as houses for others.

 When a family moves into their house, regular monthly payments must be made on the mortgage.
-Habitat for Humanity Seaway Valley holds the mortgage and offers it to the homeowners at no interest.
+Habitat for Humanity Cornwall & The counties holds the mortgage and offers it to the homeowners at no interest.

 Mortgage payments will be 25% of the family’s pre-tax income.
 Property taxes are included in the mortgage payment.